aaronfg/fluffernitter/README.md

 ## FAQ

-**Q: What is Nitter.net?**
+**Q: What is Nitter?**

-**A:** Nitter.net is a Twitter front-end focused on privacy.
-[Read a more detailed explanation at the nitter.net website](https://nitter.net/about)
+**A:** Nitter is a Twitter front-end focused on privacy.
+[Read a more detailed explanation at the nitter project page](https://github.com/zedeus/nitter)

-**Q: Can I use a different Nitter instance besides Nitter.net?**
+**Q: Can I use a different Nitter instance besides the default?**

 **A:** Of course!
 You can set the instance url in the settings page.
 [Read how to set a custom nitter instance in the wiki](https://github.com/aaronfg/fluffernitter/wiki)

 **Q: Why doesn't clicking on some links work?**

-**A:** Nitter.net doesn't support all types of Twitter features/urls.
-If you are getting nitter.net pages that don't have info or show "Unsupported feature", that's out of my hands.
-All I can do is redirect you to nitter.net and hope it supports the twitter url you clicked on.
+**A:** Nitter doesn't support all types of Twitter features/urls.
+If you are getting nitter pages that don't have info or show "Unsupported feature", that's out of my hands.
+All I can do is redirect you to nitter and hope it supports the twitter url you clicked on.

 Two types of Twitter urls that I know are not supported (as of 8/29/2020) of are: